stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

-CHECK --------- Create character equipment slots ------- CHECK CHECK --------- Handle equipping/swapping of such items  ------- CHECK CHECK --------- Handle load of a character's equipment ------ CHECK
-- Handle save of a character's equipment
+CHECK --------- Create character equipment slots ------- CHECK CHECK --------- Handle equipping/swapping of such items  ------- CHECK CHECK --------- Handle load of a character's equipment ------ CHECK CHECK --------- Handle save of a character's equipment ------ CHECK
 - Visual stuff, like printing them in a different color, ETC